mjhm/cukelib/README.md

 **Contributing** *This is a new library in active development.
 Bug reports, suggestions for improvement, etc. are welcome and should be submitted through [github issues](https://github.com/Originate/cukelib/issues)*.

 What you're looking at is a toolbox of services and steps for testing API's using Cucumber.
-The intent is for you to write tests for your API's **right now** without having to think too much about launching services and writing steps.
+The intent is for you to write automated tests for your API's as fast or faster than running manual tests (e.g Postman).

 Features include: